-If you're considering a rooftop garden, there are a couple of directions you could go in.
-Fully planted green roofs, where the roof is covered with soil and the plants are in the ground, make great environmental sense, but they are too difficult for homeowners to undertake on their own.
-Green roofs can easily top 100 lbs. per sq. ft., before adding people.
+There are a couple of directions to go in when considering a rooftop garden.
+Fully planted green roofs, where the roof is covered with soil and the plants are in the soil, make great environmental sense, but they are too difficult for homeowners to undertake on their own.
+The weight of green roofs can easily top 100 lbs. per sq. ft., before adding people.
 You would need to need to hire a structural engineer or architect to conduct a structural analysis and probably a professional company to install it.

 While caring for container grown plants on a rooftop is much like maintaining containers on the ground, there are a few rooftop idiosyncrasies to consider before you start hauling your pots outside.

-- Permission: First, check with your landlord and/or building code.
-Questions about accessibility, building height restrictions and fire regulations can prohibit any type of roof use.
+- Permission: First, check with your landlord and/or the building code.
+Questions about accessibility, building height restrictions, and fire regulations can prohibit any type of roof use.

 - Structural Integrity: Make sure the roof can hold the load.
 Get a licensed pro to do this.
 Soil and pots are heavy to begin with and will get heavier as the plants grow.
 If you've ever tried to move a pot full of wet soil, you know how much weight water can add.